 Once you’ve clicked on WordPress Tools, click install and follow the prompts to get WordPress installed on your new website.

-Choose your Protocol(choose “http://www.” unless you have SSL – you’d know if you did!) leave “In Directory” Blank, name your blog and make sure to write down your Username and Password because you’ll use this every time you login!
+Choose your Protocol, leave “In Directory” Blank, name your blog and make sure to write down your Username and Password because you’ll use this every time you log in.

-Once installation is complete, you’ll see a success page with your admin URL, and you should also get an email!
+Once the installation is complete, you’ll see a success page with your admin URL, and you should also get an email.
 In the future, you will be able to access your website dashboard by going to “www. yourblog .com/wp-admin” OR “www. yourblog .com/admin”

-Once you are all setup and logged in to your brand new WordPress website, you’re going to want to pick a theme for it.
-The theme that comes pre-installed is pretty bland and I’m sure you’ll want to jazz it up a bit!
+Once you are all set up and logged in to your brand new WordPress website, you may want to choose a new theme for it.
+It will come with a theme pre-installed that is nice and minimal looking, but you have endless free choices to pick from if you want.

-Don’t let yourself get overwhelmed with choosing a theme – just choose one you like for now and start from there.
+Don’t let yourself get overwhelmed with choosing a theme just choose the one you like for now and start from there.

 There are thousands of free themes on WordPress that are customizable enough to make things look the way you want them, and there are thousands of tutorials on YouTube that will show you how to customize each one.

 In your WordPress Dashboard, hover your mouse over the word “Appearance” on the sidebar, and select “Themes”.

 Next, click “Add New”.
 This button is at the top of the themes page next to the title.

 Now get to browsing.
 Use the search bar if you want and search for terms like “blog” “minimal” “feminine” “travel” etc. Preview themes to your heart’s content!